fuhengwu2021/distributedai/chapter7-request-level-routing-and-sglang/chapter7.md

     --port 30000
 ```

 > **Note:** SGLang does not support OPT models (e.g., `facebook/opt-125m`).
 SGLang supports architectures such as Llama, Mistral, Qwen, Gemma, Phi3, and others.
+Some models may require `--trust-remote-code` flag.
 See the [SGLang documentation](https://docs.sglang.io) for the full list of supported model architectures.

 Here are some small models suitable for learning purposes: